Want to see if LASIK is right for you? Take our quick candidacy test!

 You can resume most normal activities such as driving, working, walking and exercising the day after your procedure.
 Eye makeup should not be worn for a week.
 Swimming and contact sports should be avoided for two weeks.
 Talk to your Southern Eye Center surgeon about any other specific activity you have questions about.

 What if my eye moves or I blink during the LASIK treatment?

 Eye movement and blinking won’t affect your LASIK procedure.
 During the procedure, a small instrument gently holds the eyelid open, so blinking will not occur.
 The laser tracks each minute eye movement, constantly adjusting to the position of the eye.
-The eye’s location is measured every four to six milliseconds, and when the eye moves, the laser pauses and automatically realigns.
+The eye’s location is measured every 4-6 milliseconds and ,when the eye moves, the laser pauses and automatically realigns.
 The technology at Southern Eye Center offers the most accurate and precise procedure possible.

 Will I need to wear glasses after LASIK?

-Most patients who have Blade-Free LASIK performed by the fellowship-trained surgeons at Southern Eye Center no longer need glasses for daily activities.
-If you are over 40 and did not elect for MonoVision LASIK, however, you will need reading glasses due to the natural aging process of the eye.
+Most patients who have blade-free Z-LASIK performed by the fellowship-trained surgeons at Southern Eye Center no longer need glasses for daily activities.
+However, as you age you may need to wear reading glasses due to presbyopia, which is the loss of clear near vision due to the natural aging process of the eye.

 What happens if I’m not a candidate for LASIK?

 For patients who are not a candidate for LASIK, Southern Eye Center offers a number of other innovative procedures that can help patients achieve clearer vision and reduce or eliminate their need for glasses and contacts.
 PRK is an option for patients who have thinner corneas but are otherwise great candidates for LASIK.
 An implantable contact lens can be surgically placed in your eye to offer crisp, clear distance vision.
 Your surgeon will discuss all your possible vision options with you to ensure you are empowered to make the best possible choice.